Dustin Lynch (album)

-Dustin Lynch is the debut studio album by the American country music artist of the same name.
+Dustin Lynch is the debut studio album by American country music artist of the same name.
 It was released on August 21, 2012 by Broken Bow Records.
 Lynch wrote or co-wrote ten of the album's thirteen tracks, including the first single, "Cowboys and Angels".
 The album's second single, "She Cranks My Tractor", was released to country radio on November 19, 2012.
 The album has sold 100,000 copies as of December 2012.
 The album's third single, "Wild in Your Smile", was released to country radio on May 27, 2013.

 Critical reception

 Giving it 31/2 stars out of 5, Bobby Peacock of Roughstock praised the "uncluttered, often soft production" and Lynch's voice, but thought that the latter half of the album contained too many songs about partying.
 An identical rating came from Billy Dukes of Taste of Country, who said that "His more pensive, thought-provoking lyrics stand out above the party songs."